darrelhong/SmartBinServer/README.md

 ### flask_app

-`app.py`
+`views.py`

-Main entry point.
 Plan is to use this for template views

 `api.py`